Subscribe

 So pick a process, use it, and move on.

 Separate the upside from the downside.
 Clarify the choice using one, two, or at most three dimensions.
 Base the primary decision on the magnitude and likelihood of the upside, and use the downside to veto untenable options.
-Use Binstack or Fermi ROI as frameworks that guide a group to a good, joint, explanable decision.
+Use Binstack or Fermi ROI as frameworks that guide a group to a joint, explainable decision.
 Remember that defining the conditions of the decision is 80% of the decision, so invest your time in that.

 And don’t be too hard on yourself after the fact, even if it goes badly.
 Life is an experiment with little predictive power, no control group, with N=1, and which cannot be re-run.